dekrypted/dekrypted/README.md

 - 🌟 If you like what I do, **follow my GitHub and star my Repos!
 Thank you!**

-- ⚡ Fun fact: **Your past self is both younger and older than you!**
+- ⚡ Fun fact: **"Go to bed, you'll feel better in the morning" is the human version of "Did you turn it off and turn it back on again?"**

 <h3 align="left">Languages I know/understand:</h3>